nusco/narjillos/backlog.md

     More qualities of the creatures are determined by genes instead of being hard-coded.

 + Wave beat ratio is genetically determined
-+ Max lifespan is geneticaly determined (within a limit)
++ Max lifespan is geneticaly determined
+  within a limit

 - Lateral viewfield is genetically determined
-- Growth rate is genetically determined?
+- Growth rate is genetically determined
+  maybe?
 (Takes energy?)

-- Egg incubation time is genetically determined?
+- Egg incubation time is genetically determined
+  maybe.
 (Makes sense if egg contains green fibers)

 - Adult body size is genetically determined